 As with any program, there’s no cookie-cutter-one-size-fits-all approach.
 But if you know the common mistakes you can avoid them and reach your goals a lot quicker; being skinny-fat will soon be a distant memory.
 If you have any questions after perusing this guide, please post them in the comment section below and we will help you out.

 You’re only given one body, so you should treat it with the utmost respect.
 How you take care of your body resonates with the way you live your life in general.
 I want to help you generate some goals, create a plan, and be more disciplined!

 Why Do You Want to Lose Body Fat and Build Muscle?

 I assume the reason you came here is to make a change for the better.
-You are here because you want to take initiative and live a healthier life.
+You are here because you want to take the initiative and live a healthier life.
 There are multiple reasons to lose weight and build muscle, and everyone has a different motive in mind.

 The Internet enables you to educate yourself with the vast amount of information available and make a change for the better.
 However, that starts with you wanting it and taking initiative.
 By reading this guide, you are on the right track.

 The Harsh Truth About Being Skinny Fat